 A great strength of LEC is its ability to share expertise and ideas from many disciplines in order to provide a flexible approach, which is so important in the dynamic, rapidly developing discipline of environmental science.
 Although the work is often organised within themes and research groups, there is much collaborative activity transcending these boundaries.

-Entry requirements: Upper second class honours degree, or its equivalent, in a relevant subject, or lower first degree supplemented by a Masters qualification, and a viable research topic.
+Entry requirements: Upper second class honours degree, or its equivalent, in a relevant subject, supplemented by a Masters qualification, and a viable research topic

 Funding: All applicants should consult our information on fees and funding.